- Home

 Dancing is an excellent way to keep both your body and brain healthy.
 It can improve your fitness, boost confidence, reduce stress, and keep you feeling young.
 One of the best things about dance is that you don’t have to be good at it to enjoy it – and it’s never too late to start learning.

-Because there are so many different styles of dancing, you’re sure to find one to suit you.
+Because there are so many different styles of dancing, you’re sure to find one that suits you.
 You can try ballroom, ballet, salsa, tango, tap, or belly dancing.
 Plus, you can choose between learning online, via one-to-one tuition, or in a group class.

-If you’d like to get into dance, you may want to read our articles: 11 online dance classes for beginners and 9 dance styles from around the world – and how to get involved.
-And why not check out the dance classes run on Rest Less Events?
-There’s everything from ballet and belly dancing to Afrofusion dance fitness sessions.
+If you’d like to get into dance, you may like to read our articles: 11 online dance classes for beginners and 9 dance styles from around the world – and how to get involved.
+And why not check out the dance classes running on Rest Less Events?

 18. Become a tour guide